 However, there are a few reasons why this may not work for you:

-- If you have already installed Mojave or Catalina on your Mac you cannot easily search for old versions of macOS from the Mac App Store.
+- If you have already installed Mojave, Catalina or Big Sur on your Mac you cannot easily search for old versions of macOS from the Mac App Store.

 - You won't find the version of macOS your Mac shipped with in the Purchased section of the App Store.